harmvv/IOT-Manual/google.IFTT.adafruit.arduino.md

-# Manual for connection between Google assistant and Adruino
+# Manual for connection between Google assistant and Arduino
 ## with the help of Adafruit.IO and IFTT

 ### What will it do?